So,Who are we anyway?

 Photo of Dr Deborah Simpkin-King, Director of Music

-Deborah Simpkin King, Ph.D., is a choral conductor, new music advocate, and master teacher.
+Deborah Simpkin King, Ph.D., is a conductor, new music advocate, and master teacher.
 She plays an active role in the vibrant Manhattan choral scene and serves the national and international music community through her guest conducting and body of published work.

 Email Deborah